Manufacturing Training System: how to transform training

 Today more than ever, manufacturing companies face complex challenges in human resource management:

-• L'inclusion of new employees To be formed quickly.
+• The insertion of new employees to be trained quickly.

-• The spread of New Technologies and Best Practices operational.
+• The dissemination of new technologies and operational Best Practices.

-• The need to make the corporate knowledge accessible and standardized.
+• The need to make business knowledge accessible and standardized.

-• The need to have polyvalent staff, capable of covering different production activities.
+• The need to have multipurpose staff, capable of covering different production activities.

-Critical knowledge often remains confined within individuals in the form of tacit experience, neither documented nor shared.
-This leads to Inefficiencies, errors and production slowdowns.
+Often critical knowledge remains confined within individuals in the form of tacit experience, neither documented nor shared.
+This leads to inefficiencies, errors, and production slowdowns.

-The Manufacturing Training System proposes a concrete response to these problems, through a systematic approach to skill growth.
+The Manufacturing Training System proposes aconcrete response to these problems, through a systematic approach to skills growth.

 The importance of a structured approach

-The process is structured according to Plan-Do-Check-Act logic, the continuous improvement cycle that is a fundamental pillar of Lean thinking:
+The process is articulated according to Plan-Do-Check-Act logic, the continuous improvement cycle that is a fundamental pillar of Lean thinking:

 This approach ensures constant alignment between people skills and the strategic needs of the company.